Nilsar

 Food & Land

-Food, cultivation, and hospitality should work as one ecosystem.
+Food, cultivation, and hospitality working as one ecosystem.

 One of the clearest expressions of the project is its food backbone: cultivation, bread, seasonal produce, preservation, and hospitality working together in a way that keeps land, daily life, and local knowledge visibly connected.